 - How can I find other families who are coping with progeria?

 What to expect from your doctor

-Your doctor will perform a thorough physical examination of your child, including:
+Your doctor will perform a thorough physical exam of your child, including:

-- Plotting your child's measurements on a normal growth curve chart
+- Plotting measurements on a normal growth curve chart

 - Measuring vital signs, including blood pressure